opencv/opencv/doc/js_tutorials/js_setup/js_usage/js_usage.markdown

-Using OpenCV-JavaScript {#tutorial_js_usage}
+Using OpenCV.js {#tutorial_js_usage}
 ===============================

-@note We assume that you have successfully installed or built `opencv.js` in your workstation.

 Steps
 -----

+In this tutorial, you will see how to include and start to use `opencv.js` inside a web page.

 ### Create a web page uploading and displaying image

 First, let's create a simple web page which is able to upload and display an image.

 @code{.js}
 <!DOCTYPE html>
 <html>